windley/acme-cedar-demo/README.md

      --entities file://acme-entities.json

 The response will indicate whether the request is ALLOW or DENY, based on the Cedar policies and entity relationships defined in this repo.

+## Jupyter Notebook

+A Jupyter Notebook is included for running the commmand from the Appendix.